petesyboy/non_compliant_device_finder/README.md

 A script to let you query an ExtraHop EDA/Reveal(x) EDA to find devices who's names don't match a particular regex.
 This can be as simple as a 'starts with' regex like '^VMware' or as complex as your naming standards require.
-The idea is that you can run the script via a cron job, either specifying the API token on the command line or you can have it saved to a home in a user's home directory (.extrahop).
-This will then allow you to call the script with only a single parameter (the IP address or name of the ExtraHop Explore Appliance).
+The idea is that you can run the script via a cron job, either specifying the API token on the command line or you can have it saved to a file in the user's home directory (.extrahop).
+This will then allow you to call the script with only a single parameter (the IP address or name of the ExtraHop Explore Appliance) and have it output a CSV file with all the non-compliant device names for further processing.

 For full usage information, run the script with the -h option.
 As at version 1.0, the output looks like this: